emichael/dslabs/labs/lab4-shardedstore/README.md

 Each `ShardStoreServer` will operate as part of a replica group.
 Each replica group will serve operations for some of the key-space shards.
-Use `keyToShard()` in `ShardStoreNode` to find which shard a key belongs to; you should use use `SingleKeyCommand.key()` (all of the operations you'll handle in part 2 are single-key operations) in `ShardStoreClient` to determine the key for a given operation.
+Use `keyToShard()` in `ShardStoreNode` to find which shard a key belongs to; you should use `SingleKeyCommand.key()` (all of the operations you'll handle in part 2 are single-key operations) in `ShardStoreClient` to determine the key for a given operation.